Ground and Center Yoga Teacher Training (YTT) Program

 Pre-requirementsBased on the fact that students choose to complete yoga teacher training for various reasons, there are no pre-requirements for completing the Ground and Center YTT Program.
 However, it is highly recommended that you have a maintained a consistent yoga practice prior to enrolling for at least 6 months.

 Grading & Graduation RequirementsStudents will be marked as either complete or incomplete for this program.
-To be marked as complete, students must meet the attendance policy, have a thorough understanding of yoga and teaching, and fulfill the required hours set forth by the Yoga Alliance for the 200 hour yoga teacher training within 12 months of starting the program.
+To be marked as complete, students must meet the attendance policy, complete all assignments, have a thorough understanding of yoga and teaching, and fulfill the required hours set forth by the Yoga Alliance for the 200 hour yoga teacher training within 12 months of starting the program.
 Certification will be given upon successful completion of all required modules, hours and assignments.

 Each module will be offered a minimum of 1 time over the 12 months, with make-up and additional sessions offered as needed.

-CertificationThe Ground & Center YTT certification course satisfies the entire requirements for the 200 Hour Yoga Teacher Training as required by the Yoga Alliance.
+CertificationThe Ground and Center YTT certification course satisfies the entire requirements for the 200 Hour Yoga Teacher Training as required by the Yoga Alliance.
 Upon completion of the program, you will be equipped with the necessary knowledge, experience and confidence to teach yoga in the community.
 You will receive a Certificate of Completion once all program requirements have been met and be eligible to become a Registered Yoga Teacher (RYT) through Yoga Alliance at the 200 hour level (additional fees apply).
 Placement for students cannot be guaranteed.

 Course objectives include but are not limited to the following.
 Students of the Ground & Center YTT Program will: